mulka/ploverwiki/Supported-Hardware.md

 # Dedicated machines designed for use with Plover

-Various steno enthusiasts are making and selling machines designed for use with Plover:
+Various steno enthusiasts are making and selling machines designed for use with Plover.

+The following machines have been confirmed by users to work with Plover after actually trying it:

 | Product Name                       | Manufacturer       | Protocol/Connection | Comments                |
 | ---------------------------------- | ------------------ | ------------------- | ----------------------- |